CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/sysid-integration/plumbing-and-running-sysid.rst

 Plumbing & Running SysId
 ========================

-For the purpose of this documentation, we focus on integration of Phoenix and WPILib SysId to characterize common mechanisms.
+For the purpose of this documentation, we focus on the integration of Phoenix 6 and WPILib's SysId API to characterize common mechanisms.
 Detailed documentation on the SysId routines can be found `here <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/introduction.html>`__.

 To get started, users must construct a ``SysIdRoutine`` that defines a ``Config`` and ``Mechanism``.

-The ``Config`` constructor allows the users to define the logging state callback, ramp rate, and other options when running the tests.
+The ``Config`` constructor allows the users to define the voltage ramp rate, dynamic step voltage, characterization timeout, and a lambda that accepts the ``SysIdRoutineLog.State`` for logging.
+The lambda needs to be overridden to log the State string using the :doc:`Phoenix 6 Signal Logger </docs/api-reference/api-usage/signal-logging>`.

-The ``Mechanism`` constructor takes a lambda that has ``Voltage`` as a parameter.
-This lambda is ran when the characterization is performed and what actually causes the mechanism to move.
-We utilize the parameter provided in the lambda, and pass that as double voltage to a ``VoltageOut`` request.
-The second argument to the constructor is a logging callback.
-Since the Phoenix ``SignalLogger`` has much higher accuracy than user-mode logging, we pass ``null``.
-The last parameter is just an instance of the ``Subsystem`` we are currently in.
+The ``Mechanism`` constructor takes a lambda accepts a ``Measure<Voltage>``.
+This lambda is used to apply the voltage request to the motors during characterization, which can be done using a VoltageOut request.
+The second argument to the constructor is a logging callback; this is left ``null`` when using the Signal Logger, as all signals are logged automatically.
+The last parameter is a reference to this ``Subsystem``.

+Putting this all together results in the example shown below.

 .. tab-set::